About

 Next Steps in the Project

 Future phases will simulate historic (2010-2019) and mid-century (2050-2059) heat-wave scenarios under climate-change projections to study exposure risks to heat over time.
-15 Products from this phase will be available for download in early 2026.
+15 Products from this phase will be available for download in 2026.
 Unlike the preliminary single-hour, 30 m products, the next phase will provide 20 years of hourly and daily data at 300 m resolution.

 Statistics will summarize: